tsgm1257/miniproject2TanzeemSiddique/README.md

 ### Output

-This should create 5 graphs in charts/ for each of the five stocks.
+This should create 5 graphs in charts.

 ## Authors